Marie Newman

 Marie Newman (née Klassen; born April 13, 1964) is an American politician and marketing consultant who served as the U.S. representative from Illinois's 3rd congressional district from 2021 to 2023.
-The district encompasses parts of southwestern Chicago as well as many of its nearby suburbs, such as Oak Lawn, Western Springs, and Lockport.
-Newman was elected to the United States House of Representatives as the Democratic nominee, after her narrow defeat of incumbent Dan Lipinski in the 2020 primary election.
-She lost to Lipinski in the Democratic primary for the same seat in 2018.
+The district encompassed parts of southwestern Chicago as well as many of its nearby suburbs, such as Oak Lawn, Western Springs, and Lockport.
+Newman was elected to the United States House of Representatives as the Democratic nominee, after defeating incumbent Dan Lipinski in the 2020 primary election.

-Due to redistricting as a result of the 2020 United States Census, Newman in 2022 faced a choice between running in a heavily Hispanic district she had been drawn into, or against Sean Casten in a district with the "lion's share" of her former area.
-Newman opted to run against Casten in the Democratic primary but was defeated.
+Due to redistricting as a result of the 2020 United States Census, Newman faced a choice in 2022 between running in the heavily Hispanic 4th district into which her home had been drawn or against Sean Casten in a district with the majority of her former area.
+Newman opted to run against Casten in the Democratic primary, but she was defeated.

+In April 2023, Newman was appointed chief executive officer of Little City Foundation, a social-services organization serving people with intellectual and developmental disabilities.

 Early life and career

 Newman was born Marie Klassen in Evergreen Park, Illinois, on April 13, 1964, at the Little Company of Mary Hospital.
 She attended Carl Sandburg High School in Orland Park.
 After attending Marquette University for a year and a half, she transferred to the University of Wisconsin–Madison, where she graduated with a bachelor's degree.

 Newman worked for multiple firms as an agency executive.
 She began her own consulting firm in 2005.
 She also established her own nonprofit to combat bullying after one of her children was bullied.
 Governor Pat Quinn appointed her to a regional anti-bullying task force and Sears Holdings Corporation asked her to establish a national anti-bullying coalition of 70 nonprofit organizations.

+Newman co-wrote the book When Your Child is Being Bullied, a guide for parents.
+Her practical advice includes making detailed notes of what the child says at home, before bringing a complaint to school officials, because children may be apt to hide their problem when in the school setting.

 Newman has worked on several Democratic campaigns for public office.
 Between 2015 and 2017 she lobbied for gun control measures such as background checks.

+Career after U.S. House of Representatives

+In April 2023, Newman was appointed chief executive officer of Little City Foundation, a social services organization serving people with intellectual and developmental disabilities.
+Little City serves over 900 people through its residential facilities, day programs, and at-home assistance in northern Illinois.
+Newman had a personal connection to Little City, having volunteered when she was young.
+Two of her cousins received Little City services.

+Newman's book, A Life Made From Scratch: Lessons from a Controversial Congresswoman, Mompreneur, and Unstoppable Political Activist documenting her time running and joining Congress, was published by Koehler Books in 2025.